-Prerequisites: HIST1100 or 6 credit Humanities.
+HIST1100 or 6 credit Humanities.

-Exclusions: Unavailable to students with credit for HIST204 or MIKM212.
+Unavailable to students with credit for HIST204 or MIKM212

-A culturally relative chronicle of significant aspects of Mi'kmaq culture from the pre-contact period to the present.
+Cross-listed with MIKM2120 A culturally relative chronicle of significant aspects of Mi'kmaq culture from the pre-contact period to the present.
 Emphasis is placed on innovative methods of historical reconstruction.